Knowledge Hub

 How can we help?

-Personal guarantees are often given by directors in a rushed situation where they urgently need more cash and have very little time to look at the alternative options.
+Personal guarantees are often given by directors in a rushed situation where they urgently need more cash and have very little time to look at alternative options.
 As a result, they are forced into a guarantee that may be disastrous for them personally.

-At Harper James our Corporate Solicitors will consider the terms of any proposed funding agreement with you, including a personal guarantee, and advise you on the possibilities of strengthening your personal position before signing up to a personal guarantee.
+At Harper James our Corporate Solicitors will consider the terms of any proposed funding agreement with you, including a personal guarantee, and advise you on the possibilities of strengthening your personal position before signing up for a personal guarantee.

-If the worst-case scenario happens, our Recovery and Insolvency solicitors can provide you with specialist advice on what your obligations are under a guarantee that is called in, and work with you to reach the best solution for you in the circumstances.
+If the worst-case scenario happens, our Insolvency solicitors can provide you with specialist advice on what your obligations are under a guarantee that is called in, and work with you to reach the best solution for you in the circumstances.

 What next?